ptanga/stellar-occult/README.md

 ![structure](https://user-images.githubusercontent.com/105792791/218798228-31a61e17-e6e3-4f57-b9dc-e143fa339678.jpg)

+The sequence of observations is read at the beginning of the program from a file that contains the coordinates of the target stars, the epoch of their occultations, and their magnitude.
+Each star is a line in the input file, which is then explored line by line (i.e. star by star).
 Here is how the program works.

 1. initialization of the indi server and the indiclient
 2. setup of the devices and their properties
-3. running of the main function :
+3. running of the main function (which loops for each star entry in the input file):
-    - calibration of the telescope
+    - pointing of the telescope (target acqusition)
     	- control of the star's visibility
+	- slew of the telescope
      	- control of the telescope's accuracy
+		- acquisition of a control image
+		- solution of the image
+		- correction of pointing if required
-     	- capture of a control picture
+     	- capture of a reference picture
     - capture of a stream
      	 - setup of the stream parameters
      	 - recording of the telescope